Purpose Statement: Lutheran Church of the Savior will joyfully share God's love in community.

 *Talons Out Honor Flight-sponsor veterans a flight to Wash DC to see the Memorial

 It was in 1966 in Kalamazoo, Michigan that a few citizens discovered they were not the only ones with interest in forming a Lutheran church.
 These few citizens worked together with their community to make a place of worship all their own.
-Well, at first the place of worship wasn't quite ALL their own; service was first held in 1967 at a high school auditorium led by Pastor Al Neibacher the willed group of individuals became a church.
+In 1967 they came together to form Lutheran Church of the Savior a Missouri Synod Lutheran Church plant.
+Worship services were lead by Pr.
+Neibacher in the Parchment High School auditorium.

-Within the first few years the church had begun running under normal functions and had established a building committee to construct a place of worship.
+By 1968 the congregation had outgrown this space and ground was broken for a new worship building.
 With a place of their own, the Lutheran Church of the Savior (LCS) took off, averaging a 200 person membership with 100-150 service attendants each Sunday.
 Their newly found community was compassionate, strong, and filled with inspiration for the future of their church.
 Eager to serve, LCS began supporting mission trips and community involvement.
-Even when things became a little rocky with their original synod, LCS was determined to continue their service and held strong to their mission driven values.
+In 1977 LCS voted to leave the Missouri Synod Lutheran Church, and LCS became part of the Association of Evangelical Lutheran Churches (AELC).
+In 1988 the AELC along with the Lutheran Church in America (LCA) and American Lutheran Church (ALC) merged to become the Evangelical Lutheran Church in America (ELCA) which LCS is part of.

 Additional Missions We Have Supported